YueLiPicasso/intro_ocaml/OCanren_exercises/JeepProblem/typeplay/README.md

 ```

 It actually is a necessity to make `move` polymorphic, so that its value
-constructors (like `Forward`) can accept data  from both the logic domain and
+constructors (like `Forward`) can accept arguments from both the logic domain
- the functional domain, which are  distinguished by their types.
+and the functional domain, which are  distinguished by their types, thus
+ allowing the same user-type data to reside in different
+ domains.